artcreator329/betame-app-sdk54/WALLET_FIX_SUMMARY.md

    - Handles backward compatibility for column name changes

 2. **Added `createWallet` method**:
-   - Creates new wallet with 10 stones and 5 credits
+   - Creates new wallet with 10 stones and 5 BetaCoins
    - Proper error handling and logging

 3. **Added `ensureWalletExists` method**: